2022/2023 Volunteer Board Members

 - Creates, assembles and takes down annual BCCC display in Footwise community window.

 Serves as primary contact with contracted website management company.
 Manages website maintenance and system of email contacts with interested parties.
 Enters BCCC members’ email addresses in website to receive incoming on-line forms.
-Activates Letter of Intent form at midnight on July 31 and closes form at midnight on September 10.
-Activates Grant Application form at midnight on September 30 and closes form at midnight on October 31.
-Monitors website for incoming Letters of Intent, Grant Applications and Member Interest Forms.
+Schedules Grant Application form following grant calendar.
+Monitors website for incoming Grant Applications and Member Interest Forms.
 Updates website with list of new grant recipients and current BCCC members annually.

 Post Box Manager